Sammy Ofer: Philanthropy

 In March 2008, Ofer donated £20 million to London's National Maritime Museum (NMM) at Greenwich, as part of a £35 million programme of expansion.

 Ofer donated £3.3 million to help complete the restoration of the Cutty Sark by 2010.

 In 2013, a £1.5 million donation from Eyal Ofer enabled the NMM to buy two paintings by George Stubbs from 1772.
 The paintings depict a kangaroo and a dingo, and are the first depictions of Australian animals in Western art.

 In 2007, Ofer donated $25 million to the Rambam Health Care Campus in Haifa, Israel, which included $17 million for its 2000-bed Sammy Ofer Fortified Underground Emergency Hospital.

 On 10 November 2008 he was made an Honorary Knight Commander of the Order of the British Empire (KBE) in recognition of his involvement with maritime heritage in the United Kingdom.

 Personal life

 He was married to Aviva Ofer.
 They had two sons: Idan Ofer and Eyal Ofer.
-They mainly resided in Monte Carlo, Monaco.
+In the late 1970s he moved to Monaco.
+He later moved to London before returning to Israel in 2009.